Skip to main content

 1. A user or delegated credential signs a trading action.

-2. The client submits through HTTP, FIX, or the Market Maker API.
+2. The client submits through HTTP, FIX, or the BSL Business Line API.

 3. The access layer validates credentials, action shape, and permissions.